tomusborne/wp-show-posts/readme.txt

 = 1.1.2 =
 * Fix: Performance issue dealing with lots of terms in list admin
+* Fix: Post class clashes with GP Premium
 * Tweak: Allow name in shortcode instead of ID
+* Tweak: Use theme defined font size for title elements (removes the default 30px)

 = 1.1.1 =
 * Fix: Fix image hover effects in WPSP Pro